-Semester progression requires that nursing (NUR) courses be taken in sequence.
-All courses listed within a semester must be completed with a "C" or higher before progressing to the next semester.
-Nursing courses cannot be combined in order to shorten the overall length of the program.
-General education (non-nursing) courses may be completed at any time prior to the semester listed.

-Students must receive a grade of "C" or higher on all courses listed, including general education courses, within the ADN curriculum.
+- Semester progression requires that nursing (NUR) courses be taken in sequence. - Nursing courses cannot be combined as to shorten the overall length of the program. - All courses listed within a semester must be completed with a "C" or higher before progressing to the next semester. - General education (non-nursing) courses may be completed at any time prior to the semester listed.
+If not completed prior to the semester listed, courses must be completed within that semester to move on to the next semester. - Students must receive a grade of "C" or higher on all courses within the ADN curriculum.
+This includes general education courses.